Adsizzlerlabs/mangolaa-commons/README.md

    3. Utility classes for manipulating Strings, working with Java 8 Time API etc.

-This is very much a work in progress
+This is very much a work in progress.
+It relies heavily on the Lombok library.